-A 2020 release date had been rumoured for a few years, but most sources currently suggest that Apple has pushed the date back to 2022.
-They didn't even get a mention at the iPhone 12 launch.
+A 2020 release date had been rumoured for a few years, but most sources suggest that Apple has pushed the date back to 2022.

-The Information reports that at an internal Apple meeting, company executives have shared a roadmap which includes plans for two AR devices: a headset to appear in 2022, and glasses coming a year later in 2023.
+The Information report in November 2019 indicated that at an internal Apple meeting, company executives had shared a roadmap which includes plans for two AR devices: a headset to appear in 2022, and glasses coming a year later in 2023.
 According to the report, Apple intends to reach out to developers in 2021 with the hope that they will design software for the headset.

-At the same time as the Information report appeared, Bloomberg also published a report stating that sources had confirmed that Apple would be delaying the release of its headset from 2020.
-The 2022 release date has also been confirmed by Ming-Chi Kuo in a May 2020 note to investors.
+At the same time as the Information report appeared, Bloomberg also published a report stating that sources had confirmed that Apple would be delaying the release of its headset.
+The 2022 release date was also confirmed by Ming-Chi Kuo in a May 2020 note to investors.

-The first report of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, and was backed up by reputable sources in the months and years since.
+The first suggestion of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, and was backed up by reputable sources at the time.

 MacRumours reported that documentation in an internal iOS 13 build indicated that AR headset support was being built into iOS 13, there was even a reference for a device codenamed 'Garta', suggesting that the wheels are in motion behind closed doors.